krishnakumari-06/SIMULATION-OF-AUTOCORRELATION-AND-PSD-USING-SCILAB-1/README.md

 __AIM:__

-Write a program for Autocorrelation and PSD of signals in SCILAB and verify Wiener-Khinchin relation.
+Write a program for Autocorrelation and PSD of signals in SCILAB and verify Wiener-Khinchin relation

 __EQUIPMENTS Needed:__